-The Company underwrote business across the year, closing a total of 8 transactions (2020: 5) with PVP and gross written premiums of €18.1 million (2020: €44.1 million) and €19.0 million (2020: €50.6 million) respectively.
+During 2022 the Company underwrote business in both the public finance and structured finance sectors, generating PVP and gross written premiums of €47.0 million (2021: €18.1 million) and €76.0 million (2021: €19.0 million) respectively.

-The Company's overall underwriting result for the year was a profit of $\in 1.5$ million (2020: loss of $\in 2.6$ million).
-The profit was primarily due to the timing of recognition of reinsurance ceding commissions, which is described further in Section A.2, Underwriting performance, below.
-Earned premium remains negative due to the cost of certain reinsurance obligations transferred to the Company under the Portfolio Transfer, resulting in the Company recognising negative net earned premiums of $\in 1.5$ million in the current year.
+The Company's overall underwriting result for the year was a loss of $\in 0.6$ million (2021: profit of $\in 1.5$ million).
+The loss was primarily due to negative net earned premiums which are the result of the pricing of certain reinsurance contracts assumed from AGUK during the Portfolio Transfer.
+The underwriting result is described further in Section A.2, Underwriting performance.